olegdulin/serverside-node-interview/npm.md

 Candidate should be able to describe what npm is and what it does.

+## Basics

+* What is npm?
+What does it do?
+* What is the difference between `dependencies`, `peerDependencies` and `devDependencies` ?
+Under what circumstances would you use one over the other?

 ## Troubleshooting npm errors

 Consider the following error: